NomicFoundation/hardhat/examples/complete/README.md

-# Complete Example for Ignition
+# Complete Example for Hardhat Ignition

-This is a bit of a contrived example project, intended mostly to ensure working end-to-end functionality across the API.
+This is a contrived example project, intended mostly to ensure working end-to-end functionality across the API.

 ## Deploying

-To run the ignition deploy against the ephemeral hardhat network:
+To run the Ignition deploy against the ephemeral hardhat network:

 ```shell
 npx hardhat ignition deploy CompleteModule.js